merks/p2repo-sbom/docs/index.md

-Given the typical close correspondence between installable unit and artifact, and given SBOM's primary focus on components as artifacts, it is beneficial to unify these two during the process of mapping p2 units and artifacts onto SBOM components.
+Given the typical close correspondence between installable unit and artifact, and given SBOM's primary focus on components as artifacts, it is beneficial to unify these two aspects during the process of mapping p2 units and artifacts onto SBOM components.
 The components of a generated SBOM are mapped as follows:

 ### Bundle Mapping